claybrooks/claybrooks.github.io/_posts/2021-04-16-python-dynamic-api.md

 The main problems of taking on this new data source:

 - The API was staggering to say the least.
 The spin up time to get this integrated into our systems was non-negligible.
-- The complete lack of an API other than Java was dissapointing.
+- The lack of support for other languages besides Java was dissapointing.
 On top of that, management didn't want to pay to write java programs to process data nor did they want to go through the headache of bridging the gap between our absolutely enormous library of python code to the absolutely enormous Java API that we now had access to.

 So what were we to do?
 After a while, the phrase "bite the bullet" was slowly becoming the only option.
 That is, until I noticed something rather peculiar about the GUI application that came packaged with the api: It took almost zero-time